Semi-Monthly vs. Bi-Weekly Pay Explained

 How Many Paydays in a Month?

 Let’s start with the easy math.
 Semi-monthly employees receive a paycheck 24 times a year (twice a month for 12 months, equalling 24), whereas bi-weekly employees are paid 26 times in a calendar year (every other week for 52 weeks in one year).
 In the most practical terms, that means employees who are paid bi-weekly receive more paychecks than employees who are paid semi-monthly.
 This is an important consideration for workers who would rather get paid more often.
+If you’re looking for more, we created this handy table showing the pay dates for bi-weekly and bi-monthly pay.

 How Much Money in Each Paycheck?